 If you are fortunate enough to be anywhere in Guadeloupe from January to Ash Wednesday, you will no doubt be able to find something special related to Carnival going on.
 Le Gosier and Point-a-Pitre both have parades and festivals celebrating this lively cultural event.

-Naturally, there are direct flights out of Paris, but If you’d like to fly from the USA, flights to Guadeloupe leave regularly on Norwegian Air out of JFK.
+Naturally, for your Guadeloupe holidays, there are direct flights out of Paris, but If you’d like to fly from the USA, flights to Guadeloupe leave regularly on Norwegian Air out of JFK.
 Other routes on other carriers leave from Atlanta and Miami and fly directly into PTP, the International airport at Pointe-a-Pitre on Grand-Terre.

 La Creole Beach Hotel & Spa